tambrulee/portfolio_project/README.md

 This is a project portfolio designed to showcase my skillset alongside past and ongoing projects.
 I aim to entice prospective recruiters and also use this as a space to plug in any future work I do.
 I hope to also entice collaborators in the future on any projects I undertake.

-There is a running theme in the project, instead of using a real photo/headshot of myself I decided to use an Studio Ghibli style photo which I generated using Dalio in ChatGPT.
+The website has an Anime theme.
+I used a Studio Ghibli style photo which I generated using Dalio in ChatGPT.

-Alongside developing webpages, I'd like to showcase some of the work I do in terms of not just coding by also design.
+Alongside developing webpages, I'd like to showcase some of the work I do in terms of not just coding but also design.
 I want to stand out amongst other developers as having flair but also show a bit of my own personality.

+On this project, I used HTML5, CSS3, Bootstrap and SCSS.
+The use of SCSS is quite limited because I'm still learning and I will try it out further in the next project.
+Bebas Nuaer and Avenir from Google Fonts.

 To generate the AI images I asked ChatGPT to convert a real life photo of myself and then add the relevant text for each parts of the website: